Rodeo Waltz

-Rodeo Waltz is a 1993 album by the US country duo Sweethearts of the Rodeo.
+Rodeo Waltz is a 1993 album by the American country duo Sweethearts of the Rodeo.
 The album was their first for Sugar Hill Records, and it did not include any singles.

 Reception

 In his Allmusic review, critic Kelly McCartney wrote of the album, "In an age when country and pop are almost indistinguishable, it's nice to have a few artists dusting off some good, old tunes and offering them up to a new generation of fans."

 Mike Boehm of the Los Angeles Times wrote, "The material moves from old-line honky-tonk and country classics (a good, springy treatment of Johnny Cash's rockin' "Get Rhythm") to contributions from contemporary country songwriter Don Schlitz."